+During the first week of school, Pre-K and K parents will be allowed to escort their child to class.
+After the first week of school, no parent will be allowed to escort their child to class.
 We work in partnership with parents to enable each child to develop as an independent learner.
 Various classes invite parent involvement or visitation on particular occasions.
 For a parent to be allowed to go past the lobby, the teacher must notify the office of an appointment or occasion in advance.